Shalom Aleichem! These were the words of our risen Messiah when He entered the room ~ Peace Be Unto You!

-My name is Hannah; I am the eldest daughter of Tom and Annie Washburn.
-I was born in 1990, and I have six younger siblings; two brothers and four sisters.
-I feel very blessed to have what would be considered “so many” siblings, and am thankful to my parents for their efforts to raise us in righteousness.
+My name is Hannah and I am the eldest daughter of Tom and Annie Washburn.
+I am twenty-five and have six younger siblings; two brothers and four sisters.
+I feel very blessed to have what would be considered “so many” siblings and I am thankful to my parents for their efforts to raise us in righteousness.

-We believe in the Bible, and try to follow it as best as we can.
-We believe that we should walk in obedience to our Heavenly Fathers instructions/commandments; those found in the Tanach, (Old Covenant), as well as the Brit Chadasha (New Covenant).
-We observe the Biblical feasts spoken of in Leviticus 23, the dietary laws of Leviticus 11, and the seventh-day Sabbath.
-We also prefer to use the Hebrew Names – YHWH, Yeshua, and Ruach HaKodesh.
-We do not believe it is a sin to use God, LORD, Jesus, and Holy Spirit, but have made the family decision to use the Hebrew Names.
+Our family believes in walking in obedience to our Heavenly Fathers instructions/commandments; those found in the Tanach (Old Covenant), as well as the Brit Chadasha (New Covenant).
+We observe the Biblical feasts spoken of in Leviticus 23, the dietary laws of Leviticus 11 and the seventh-day Sabbath.
+We also prefer to use the Hebrew Names – YHWH and Yeshua.
+We do not believe it is a sin to use God, LORD and Jesus, but have made the family decision to use the Hebrew Names.

-Romans 11:17-24 and Ephesians 2:11-13, amongst others, speak of those who were gentiles, and have now become born again.
-These new creatures have been grafted into the olive tree of Israel, and are instructed to no longer live as gentiles.
+Romans 11:17-24 and Ephesians 2:11-13, among other passages, speak of those who were gentiles and have now become born again.
+These new creations have been grafted into the olive tree of Israel and are instructed to no longer live as gentiles.
 Jeremiah 31:31-34 defines what the New Covenant is; one of the main points being that our Heavenly Father does not do away with His commandments, but He writes them on our hearts.
 This is reiterated in the 8th chapter of Hebrews.
-Because of these Scriptures, we came to the understanding that we are part of Israel, and should be following the Almighty’s commands/instructions/teachings to Israel.
+Because of these Scriptures, we came to the understanding that through our belief in the Messiah and acceptance of His sacrifice for our sins, we are part of Israel and should be following the Almighty’s commands/instructions/teachings to Israel.

-With our minds being transformed, (and our hearts being changed), “keeping the law” is no longer a burden, but a joy and delight.
-It is not that we have to do this in order to gain salvation, (there is nothing we can do except to receive His gift), but it is something that we do because our loving Heavenly Father has provided salvation to us.
-Simply put, we have found that it is how a child should walk in obedience to their Father.
+With our minds being transformed (and our hearts being changed), “keeping the law” is no longer a burden, but a joy and delight.
+It is not that we have to do this in order to gain salvation (there is nothing we can do except to receive His gift) but it is something that we do because our loving Heavenly Father has provided salvation to us.
+Simply put, we have found that it is how children should walk in obedience to their Father.
 Because He first loved us, it is the way that we show that we love Him.
 As my father has said, “It is no longer a mindset of that I HAVE TO … but that I GET TO”.

-Serving YHWH, hearing His voice, and being sure that we are in His will … these are the only things that matters in this life.
-That is our desire as a family, and we encourage others to press toward that goal as well.
+Serving YHWH, hearing His voice and being sure that we are in His will … these are the only things that matter in this life.
+That is our desire as a family and we encourage others to press toward that goal as well.